jupyter-server/team-compass/docs/team.md

 ```

-## Software Steering Council Representative
+## Software Steering Council (SSC) Representative

-Each *official* subproject in Jupyter gets a single [Software Steering Council Representative](https://jupyter.org/governance/software_steering_council.html#software-steering-council).
+Each *official* subproject in Jupyter gets a single [Software Steering Council representative](https://jupyter.org/governance/software_steering_council.html#software-steering-council).
 Jupyter Server's representative is elected by the active team members.
-This representative *should* be re-elected every year (i.e. in January).
+In the Jupyter Server subproject, our representative is elected to a one-year term.

-(Jupyter Server's representative hasn't been nominated yet).
+Jupyter Server's SSC representative is Zach Sailer.